 The expectations put upon organisations to uphold certain moral values and to continually meet the needs of stakeholders, suppliers, customers, workers and society in general.
 Ethical practices will often be built upon the values of fairness, honesty, integrity, transparency and accountability.
 They should be embedded in an organisation’s everyday operations.

 Help given to a sick or injured person until medical treatment is available.

 An event or occurrence that could realistically happen but excluding the fanciful or bizarre.
 Often linked to reasonableness in order to limit further the scope of the occurrence to that which is predictable within the context being considered.

-The system of rules, practices, processes, assurances by which an organisation is directed and controlled, involving balancing the interests of a company’s many stakeholders, such as shareholders, senior management executives, customers, suppliers, financiers, the government and the community.
+The system of rules, practices, processes and assurances by which an organisation is directed and controlled.
+They involve balancing the interests of a company’s many stakeholders, such as shareholders, senior management executives, customers, suppliers, financiers, the government and the community.

-Something with the potential to cause harm, harm being defined as injury or damage to the health of people, or damage to property or the environment.
+Something with the potential to cause harm.
+The harm is defined as injury or damage to the health of people, or damage to property or the environment.

 Health and safety committee